 If one were prone to conspiracy theories you could imagine the issuer of a long only volatility fund like VXX or TVIX might reasonably bet that the long term value of their fund would be zero—the ravages of contango almost guarantee that will happen eventually.
 If that’s the case then why not dispense with all the messy hedging and just invest all the money in Treasuries?
 The dark side of this scenario for the issuer would be if volatility spikes up and the market is wanting to redeem shares (return shares back to the ETN provider at the net asset value in exchange for money).
 If they aren’t hedging their position they could be in trouble.

-Credit Suisse’s action suggests that they are being careful in their risk management, and that for what ever reason (e.g., costs of hedging, distortions in the volatility futures market) they wanted to put a hold on growth.
+Credit Suisse’s action suggests that they were being careful in their risk management and that for whatever reason (e.g., costs of hedging, distortions in the volatility futures market) they wanted to put a hold on growth.

 Credit Suisse still allows share redemptions so arbitragers will insure that TVIX’s value will not drop much below its indicated Net Asset Value (iNAV).
 However, with share creations shut down TVIX’s price can be at a premium to TVIX’s iNAV (symbol ^TVIX on Yahoo Finance).
 Immediately after this announcement, TVIX was trading at 17.01, almost a 6% premium to its 16.09 NAV.
 For people long TVIX this is obviously not a problem, but anyone that is short is feeling some pain.
 Fortunately ProShares UVXY offers a 2X short term long product that is very similar to TVIX, so there is a way to hedge a short position and provide arbitrage opportunities that will limit TVIX’s moves away from its iNAV.